DoNotClick/pinknetworkjs/README.md

 * Getter
   * `isAuthenticated()` // is client authenticated?
   * `getNonce()` // returns the nonce which has to be signed by the user if you use the login method
-  * `getAuthenticationSignText()` // returns the text the user has to sign to use the authenticate method
+  * `getAuthenticationSignText()` // returns the text the user has to sign to use the authenticate_arbitrary method
+  * `getAuthenticationTransaction()` // returns the transaction the user has to sign to use the authenticate_transaction method

 * Events
   * `onMessage(callback cb)` // new message came in